SunainaMahindrakar/RailwayReservationSystem/README.md

 NoSQL
 Jupyter Notebook

-Run the code blocks in the notebook in the order to see the result.
+Run the code blocks in the notebook in order to see the result.

-Refer: Report.pdf for more details
+Refer to Report.pdf for more details